rogorido/sistercities/sistercities.md

 ## Extending ggplot2 with other geoms

+As already mentioned, one of the strengths of ggplot2 is that is increasingly becoming a standard for plotting in R. For this reason, a lot of [extensions](http://www.ggplot2-exts.org/) are being added to R. Their use is incredibly easy.
+Let's see an example.

-Let say we want to plot the number of countries a EU-contry has relationships with.
+Imagine that we want to plot the number of countries a EU-contry has relationships with.
 That means: with how many countries do for instance german cities have relationships?
 Or: which is the EU country with the most (least) connections?
-We could do this with a barplot.
-But I want to show you how ggplot is becoming a very widely used package which has already several extensions.
-One of them is `ggalt` (see [here](https://github.com/hrbrmstr/ggalt)).
-Instead of a barplot we can construct a so called lollipop graph.
+We could do this with a barplot, but instead of a barplot we can construct a so called lollipop graph.
+This can be achieved with the package `ggalt` (see [here](https://github.com/hrbrmstr/ggalt)).

-First of all we need to create a dataframe which summarises the information we want to show in the graph.
+First of all we need to install the package, then we create a dataframe which summarises the information we want to show in the graph and, finally, we plot the graph.
 This can be done for instance in the following way:

 ```{r}
 # if you do not have the package, install it